 At St. Mark’s, we embrace the following statement from the International Society for Technology in Education, “Effective integration of technology is achieved when students are able to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally.
 The technology should become an integral part of how the classroom functions -- as accessible as all other classroom tools.”
 We strive to accomplish this goal through developmentally-appropriate technology integration that is designed to fit the unique needs of our program.

-Our faculty and staff members explore and utilize emerging tools and techniques to meet the needs of 21st century learner Ultimately, we seek to provide both teachers and students with technology tools and knowledge that allow them to utilize their creative abilities and problem-solving skills with the intellectual curiosity of respectful digital citizens.
+Our faculty and staff members explore and utilize emerging tools and techniques to meet the needs of 21st century learners.
+Ultimately, we seek to provide both teachers and students with technology tools and knowledge that allow them to utilize their creative abilities and problem-solving skills with the intellectual curiosity of respectful digital citizens.

 We employ a 1:1 iPad program in the 5th through 8th grades at St. Mark’s.
 This means that our Middle School has a ratio of one iPad for every one student.